 - On election day, the distance markers are 100’ feet from the entrance to the polling locations and the same rules about electioneering apply.

 - It is also a Class C Misdemeanor to loiter within the boundary established by the distance markers.

 - Please remember the election workers are not allowed to give the names of voters who have or have not voted in the election; or the number of votes cast that have been received by individual candidates.

-- The election judges are required to post information about the number of voters who have voted at two-hour intervals beginning at 9:30 a.m. and this notice should be posted next to the entrance to the polling location.
+- On election day, the election judges are required to post information about the number of voters who have voted at two-hour intervals beginning at 9:30 a.m. and this notice should be posted next to the entrance to the polling location.

-- Once the polls have closed and the election returns completed, all election returns will be delivered to the Denton County Elections Administrator’s Office for official compilation and posting.
+- Once the polls have closed and the election returns completed, all election returns will be delivered to both the Denton County Elections Administrator’s Office and Dallas County Elections Administrator's Office for official compilation and posting.
 All winners will be announced by posting the results at Lewisville City Hall.

 Please take the opportunity to also distribute this information to your election workers.
 By following these guidelines, the election process will run very smoothly.